 He has also been involved when up front in trying to make chances from crosses and even scored from his back heel, highlighting how strong he has been in the central striker role compared to likes of Ronaldo and Mohamed Salah.

-On flanks, I have gone with Carrillo and Mbappe because for me, those two have been electrifying down the flanks.
+On the wings, I have gone with Carrillo and Mbappe because for me, those two have been electrifying down the flanks.

 Whilst Mbappe looks the complete package in terms of an attacking forward/winger, Carrillo really was just unlucky in that Peru didn’t give him much help to make more of his crosses from down the right otherwise he would of earned more praise.

 Personally, he has been one of my stand out players outside of those who exited at group stage, alongside Beiranvand.